What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 If you're building a collection with an eye toward long-term upside, these five regions have consistently proven their worth:

-Burgundy – Scarcity and status fuel record-breaking sales
+| Burgundy | Scarcity and status fuel record-breaking sales |

-Champagne – Luxury fizz with explosive upside
+| Champagne | Luxury fizz with explosive upside |

-Rhone Valley – Rising star with cult followings
+| Rhône Valley | Rising star with cult followings |

-Tuscany – Super Tuscans breaking into blue-chip territory
+| Tuscany | Super Tuscans breaking into blue-chip territory |

-Piedmont – Barolo’s long game pays off
+| Piedmont | Barolo's long game pays off |

-Tracking market data is crucial but so is sourcing wisely.
-At Weekend Wine, we specialize in helping collectors secure rare, back vintage bottles with perfect provenance from both established regions and those on the rise.
+Tracking market data is crucial — but so is sourcing wisely.
+At Weekend Wine, we specialize in helping collectors secure rare, back-vintage bottles with perfect provenance from both established regions and those on the rise.
+Join our VIP List for early access to allocations from high-performing regions before they hit the headlines.